-General Purpose: Oversee the overall case management and coordination of all client services for youth at My Friends House ages birth thru 17 yrs old who have been effect by abuse, neglect, and homelessness.
+General Purpose: Oversee the overall case management and coordination of all client services for youth at My Friends House ages birth through 17 yrs old who have been affected by abuse, neglect, and homelessness.
 Working as part of the of My Friend’s House team and participating in the on-call rotation.

-- Participate in on-call rotation lasing 7 days about every 2 months.
+- Participate in on-call rotation lasting 7 days about every 2 months.

-- Provides referrals and recourse as needed to clients/families needing additional treatment services.
+- Provides referrals and resources as needed to clients/families needing additional treatment services.